-Sometimes poorly coded plugin installed on your WordPress machine may slow down your site loading speed.
+Sometimes poorly coded plugins installed on your WordPress machine may slow down your site loading speed.
 Also, installing too many plugins can contribute to slowing down your site or lead to plugin conflicts.
 Therefore you are expected to install only trusted plugins and delete all unnecessary plugins.

 7. Reduce External HTTP Requests

 Some WordPress themes and plugins promote certain products, thereby serving all kinds of files from other websites.
-Files which may sometimes include scripts and images from external sources.
+Files may sometimes include scripts and images from external sources.

-You are expected to take notice of this and turn such feature off if available.
+You are expected to take notice of this and turn such a feature off if available.
 Or even avoid such themes or plugins if it is having a negative impact on your site loading speed.

 8. Optimize WordPress Database